Brian McDonough, M.D., FAAFP, CPE

 Guard.
 He worked in a combat clinic and in the emergency room during three

 tours to Iraq and has served on six other global health missions overseas,

 two of which he commanded.
 He graduated from the Command and General Staff

-College and serves as a regional advisor on the Medical Advisory Council
+College and serves as vice-chair for the Medical Advisory Council Executive

 Dr. Monteleone is a graduate of the National Institute of Program Director

-Research and Education Foundation and works closely with Temple and PCOM
+Development (NIPDD) course and works closely with Temple and PCOM medical

-medical students who have an interest in primary care in Delaware.
+students who have an interest in primary care in Delaware.
+Dr. Monteleone

-Dr. Monteleone’s main interests include practice management, office-based
+Dr. Monteleone’s main interests include population health, office-based

 procedures, global health, and family-centered maternity care.
 He enjoys